BjornL1/balance-stock/README.md

     level shall be removed to start a new session.
 The program worked as intended and prevented a critical level to be updated twice without having the sales data being updated after the first entry.

 - Solved bugs
-  -  Initially there was a problem to copy the values from the critical level sheet to the next row if user entered yes (on the question if user wants to add more sales data), the values were added three times, but after a review of the logic the issue could be solved.
+  -  Initially there was a problem to copy the values from the critical level sheet to the next row if the user entered yes (on the question if the user wants to add more sales data), the values were added three times, but after a review of the logic the issue could be solved.

 - Known Bugs/compromise
-  - This potential bug seems to be connected to codeanywhere since it seems like, in certain conditions, (due to server connection issue or high load) a timeout error could occur, the operation and interaction could be interrupted leading to an error while the program tries to update the sheets after a calculation is performed.
-However after cleaning the code and removing an unnecessary else statement in the "get critical level" code block the issue seems to be resolved, though it could be worth mentioning this scenario if the code were supposed to be run in codeanywhere which seems to be having an impact on this behaviour.
-The issue was not notable in Heroku.
+  - There are no known bugs, however there was noticed a timeout error related to the gpsreadsheet which seemed to be connected to codeanywhere specifically (the error was not noticed in Heroku).
+By removing an unnecessary else statement in the "get critical level" code block the issue seems to be resolved, it was not possible to reproduce the problem in codeanywhere. still it could be worth mentioning this scenario if the code were supposed to be run in codeanywhere which seems to be having an impact on the stability in general for the program due to server issues (the latest comment is input from codeanywhere support).

 ## Credits
 ### Code Used

 - Specific coding
   - The coding has similarities with "love sandwiches" walkthrough project, more specifically it is the way to update the worksheets (the code block called def update_worksheet(data, worksheet):.
-This process to update the sheets after each calculation could be seen as a rather general method, furthermore, this code is concise and inventing a new alternative code doing the same thing was considered as irrational and did not add any user value.
+This process to update the sheets after each calculation could be seen as a rather general method, furthermore, this existing code is concise and inventing a new alternative code doing the same thing was considered irrational and did not add any user value.
   To summarize; the uniqueness for the project code is rather the concept of how the critical level, average sales are calculating stock and planned sales.

  - General coding